schitresh/computer_science/database_system/9_recoverability_and_processing.md

 - Relational
   - Data is stored in relational database
   - Based on the premise that
-    - Data need not be stored multi-dimensinally to be viewed multi-dimensionally
+    - Data need not be stored multi-dimensionally to be viewed multi-dimensionally
 - Multidimensional
   - Data is stored on disks in a specialized multi-dimensional array structure
   - Has advanced indexing and hashing to locate data and handle sparse arrays